LaurenceA/COMS30017_2022/README.md

 # Computational Neuroscience

-This is a 3rd year Computer Science and MSc unit.
+This is a 3rd year Computer Science unit.
 We will try to understand how the brain works from a computational point of view.

 ## Staff
 - [Laurence Aitchison](http://www.gatsby.ucl.ac.uk/~laurence/) (unit director)